 This is the Rue Cler neighborhood recommended by Rick Steves.
 The St. Julien sleeps 5 comfortably ($86 per person, per night*), is a little tight for 6 ($71 per person, per night*), and would be very spacious for 4 ($107/pp pn*).
 It has two full marble bathrooms (important for your “getting ready” space), plus a powder room in the hall.

-One bedroom has an oversized queen bed that can be split and made up into two singles.
-There is a double living room, with high quality sliding doors for privacy, and a special, custom made Italian sofa which makes out into two full sized, extra long comfortable, single beds.
+St. Julien has one bedroom and a double living room, with sliding doors for privacy, and a special, custom made Italian sofa which makes out into two full sized, extra long comfortable, single beds.
 I have slept on this sofa bed myself, and I can assure you, this is not your grandma’s fold out sofa bed.
 There is also a fold out sofa bed in the first living room, recently upgraded, but I haven’t slept on that so I can’t personally comment on it.
 I’m sure it would be fine for one.

 Most recently, we stayed in the Clairette Paris flat in the same building as St. Julien.
 The Clairette has an incredible view of the Eiffel Tower (2 blocks away) from the two sets of large French double-glazed doors, with step-out balconies.

-Every detail is exquisite: beautiful furnishings, double crown moulding on the ceiling, gorgeous wood floors, and oriental rugs, with decorator touches everywhere.
+Every detail is exquisite: beautiful furnishings, gorgeous wood floors, oriental rugs, with decorator touches everywhere.

-Gorgeous dining room and double living room in the Clairette, with the same high quality sofa that makes out into two separate comfortable single beds.
+The dining area is in the double living room in the Clairette, with the same high quality sofa that makes out into two separate comfortable single beds.

 The Clairette is very comfortable for 3 people sharing, and adequate for 4 friendly people.
 It has just one bathroom, so scheduling becomes important.
 But Clairette would be ideal for groups of 3 or 4.
 The price in low season: $123 per person/per night for 3 people and $92 per person/per night for 4 people.* (Side note: I have begrudgingly paid $300/night for a dumpy hotel in Manhattan, that had not been renovated in 30 years.
 Talk about value for money.
 Paris Perfect has it all: luxury, location, affordability.)

-I’ve not yet stayed at the Bordeaux luxury apartment in Paris, but knowing the neighborhood and quality of furnishings, it would be absolutely perfect for 6, with 2 bedrooms, double living room, 2 full and 2 half baths, and the same heart-stopping views of the Eiffel Tower that Clairette enjoys.
+I’ve not yet stayed at the Bordeaux luxury apartment in Paris, but knowing the neighborhood and quality of furnishings, it looks like a great choice for 6, with 2 bedrooms, double living room, 2 full and 2 half baths, and the same heart-stopping views of the Eiffel Tower that Clairette enjoys.

 And at 2065 Euro/week in off-season, that works out to $71 per person/per night, or $142 per couple.
 An absolute steal!!!
 If your budget allows, of course, consider prime season as well.
 Picnicking in the Champ de Mars park right next door, evening strolls along the Seine…an unforgettable experience.
 Paris Perfect apartments are running a special promotion on high season rates now as well.
 Check their website for details.